 Upon termination of public employment in Ohio, you may elect to withdraw your account.
 It is important to understand that withdrawing your STRS Ohio account is not a type of service retirement.
-Withdrawal of your account will cancel your STRS Ohio membership, your accumulated service credit and your eligibility to qualify for STRS Ohio retirement benefits, including access to health care coverage, if eligible.
+Withdrawal of your account will cancel your STRS Ohio membership, your accumulated service credit and your eligibility to qualify for STRS Ohio retirement benefits.
+You will also lose access to health care coverage if eligible.

 Account Withdrawal Restrictions